ChewCraft/SMP/README.md

-**CipherCraft Issues**
+**ChewCraft Issues**

-If you've found a bug on CipherCraft, please post an issue and it will be resolved.
+If you've found a bug on ChewCraft, please post an issue and it will be resolved.
 Thanks!